Song-175/TPMP/README.md

 `install repo with prerequistites`
 `git clone of TPMP`
 `make TPMP`
-`if the make failed, the memory size need to be changed in 'darknet_example/TPMP/ta/user_ta_header~` `once the make is done, be ready to copy the conpiled file to SD Card using fdisk /dev/sdb` `follow the 'make help img'
+`if the make failed, the memory size need to be changed in 'darknet_example/TPMP/ta/user_ta_header~`
+`once the make is done, be ready to copy the conpiled file to SD Card using fdisk /dev/sdb`
+`follow the 'make help img`
 ```
 $ fdisk /dev/sdx   # where sdx is the name of your sd-card
    > p             # prints partition table